Wollongong Coastal Management Program

 Hopelessness

-by libbywibbly, almost 2 years ago
+by libbywibbly, over 2 years ago

 A current development at Wombarra has polluted the ocean and adjacent rockshelf and yet neither council nor the EPA are able to stop it.
 Miniscule fines are imposed and the developers continue to destroy the delicate rockshelf microcosmic life and fill the gills of passing fish with their runoff at Coledale and Wombarra.
 I believe that until council has enough officers and teeth to impose properly enforced restrictions on those who seek only to make $$$ from our magnificent coastline then this conversation is cursory.
 It has been heartbreaking to watch the effects of this devestation on that which we...
 Continue reading